 Bypass the Blocks?

 Not everyone has the know-how to effectively use VPNs or proxy sites, but using these techniques, you should be more than capable of bypassing any blocks you encounter without jumping through too many hoops.
+There are also some relatively easy proxy sites you can use to access geoblocked content—provided they aren’t blocked.

 How else do you get around censors?
 Do you just rely on VPNs or do you prefer easier alternatives?